 5. Gifts.
 You like gifts that say they really understand you - not a gift for a gift-sake.
 They represent love and are treasured.

 So what language are you and what language is your partner?
-You can take the test here and find out.
-And Gary Chapman's book "The 5 Love Languages: The Secret to Love that Lasts" can be bought on Amazon here.
+You can also take the test online and find out.
+Also, Gary Chapman's book "The 5 Love Languages: The Secret to Love that Lasts" can be purchased on Amazon here.